 Our aim is to define an experimental measure for anisotropic segmental dynamics in IDPs.
 While the measure itself should be general, the considered source of anisotropy will be rather specific.
-To assess the sensitivity of the proposed protocol, we resort to the simplified image of extended chain and α -helical segments tumbling in solution as previously asserted by Manstyzov et al. (Mantsyzov et al., 2014).
-Before considering experimental aspects, we start by defining the spectral density.
-Sampled at zero frequency and/or (combinations of) the involved Larmor frequencies, it constitutes the fundamental quantity of all spin-relaxation experiments:
+To assess the sensitivity of the proposed protocol, we resort to the simplified image of extended chain and α -helical segments tumbling in solution as previously asserted by Manstyzov with the time correlation function (TCF), spin-relaxation experiments: